Tuscan Roasted Broccoli Recipe (With Parmesan and Lemon)

-Jump to Recipe
+Jump to RecipeLeave a Comment

 This post may contain affiliate links.
 Please read our disclosure policy.

-Fresh broccoli never tasted so good!
+Fresh broccoli has never tasted so good!
 These broccoli florets are roasted until golden brown perfection, dressed in a delicious vinaigrette, and sprinkled with lots of Parmigiano cheese- the cheese melts slightly, creating a perfect coating.
 It’s an easy weeknight recipe the whole family will love.
 Shhhh!
 Even your picky eaters will want seconds.

 Simple Ingredients